JasonRafeMiller/KCloud/ArenosaMS/README.md

 # ArenosaMS
-Our initial dataset.
+Our initial dataset and prototype for code.
 Parents M and S. Crosses MxS and SxM.
 Four biological replicates.
 Processed with Slurm on Saga.

 ## Directory Layout
 * BR1 (and similar for BR2, BR3, BR4: 4 total)